If you’re looking for information about the Lehigh Gorge Scenic Railway in Jim Thorpe, PA you’re in the right place!

 Tank Hollow Overlook in Carbon County offers visitors a stunning view of a bend in the Lehigh River in the western Poconos.

-Railfans will be happy to know that the East Broad Top Railroad in Huntingdon County is back and running again!
+Railfans will be happy to know that the East Broad Top Railroad is back and running again, offering steam-powered passenger train excursions in Huntingdon County!

 Did you enjoy this article?